girder/girder/docs/plugin-development.rst

     touch cats/plugin.json

-The plugin config file should specify a human-readable name and description for your plugin, and can optionally contain a list of other plugins that your plugin depends on.
+The plugin config file should specify a human-readable name and description for your plugin, and can optionally contains a URL to a documentation, a list of other plugins that your plugin depends on.
 If your plugin has dependencies, the other plugins will be enabled whenever your plugin is enabled.
 The contents of plugin.json for our example will be: